Velocity9919/Dockerfiles/myapp.md

-1.Dockerfile - Defines the image:
+1. Dockerfile - Defines the image:
 ````
 # Set the base image
 FROM python:3.8